kevinkenan/java-playground/README.md

 # java-playground

 Code inspired by *Effective Java* by Joshua Bloch and *Java Puzzlers: Traps, Pitfalls, and Corner Cases* by Joshua Bloch and Neal Gafter.
 This repo is oranized into a series of examples in no particular order.
-Notes about each example are included in the docs directory and on my blog.
+Notes about each example are included in the docs directory and on my [blog][blog].

 ## List of Examples